kredati/cin2999f19/reverse_timeline.md

   - A job talk (normally, the best chapter of your dissertation that isn’t the one you submitted for publication).
   - A canned teaching demonstration.

-In addition to the above, you should be bringing with you a hefty portfolio of “unfinished business.”
-(In fact, if you take my advice on writing a proposal)
+In addition to the above, you should be bringing with you a hefty portfolio of “[unfinished business](./on_proposals.md#plan-for-unfinished-business).”
+(In fact, if you take my advice on [writing a proposal](./on-proposals.md), you should have built-in unfinished business.)

 #### Year 5
 * Apply for jobs (September through November, or January, or March—depending on how far you get).
-If necessary, apply for jobs on the “secondary” (non-tenure-track) market (March through July).
+If necessary, apply for jobs on the “secondary” (non-tenure-track) market (March through July or even August).
 See above for the set of materials you’ll likely have to generate to apply for jobs.
 * Revise chapter 3.
-* Complete the last chapter of your dissertation; do not much worry about revising it.
+* Complete the last chapter of your dissertation; do not worry very much about revising it.
 * Write an introduction to your dissertation.
-(Don’t worry too much about this—it will be the first of _many_ introductions you write to this project.)
+(Also don’t worry very much about this—it will be the first of _many_ introductions you write to this project.)
 * Complete a final draft of your dissertation not later than the end of March.
 This will seem cruelly early; it is.
 The bureaucracy of finishing a dissertation is vast and slow.
 (Your external reader must receive the final dissertation at least 8 weeks before a defense.)
 * Defend your dissertation!
 (Plan on a defense date not later than the end of June.)